Making C Programs Small: The Beauty of C

 |

-Getting rid of libc
+Getting rid of C standard library

-The fact is that by default, C compilers automatically link our code with GNU C Library and most of the binary size is taken by it, so our initial goal is going to be to make our program independent from that.
+The fact is that by default, C compilers automatically link our code with GNU C Library and most of the binary size is taken by it, so our initial goal is going to be making our program independent from that.
 To make it possible, we need to write an entry point to our program and wrappers for system calls in Assembler.
 Let’s do that (I’m using x86-64 instructions set):

 Dumb calculator